Spread Betting Guide For Beginners [2025 Tips + Strategies]

 Pepperstone – Best Overall Spread Betting Broker

-We like Pepperstone and rate it as our best spread betting broker based on our tests, where the broker excelled in fast execution speeds, low spreads and a decent range of markets.
+We like Pepperstone and rate it as the best spread betting platform in the UK based on our tests.
+The broker excelled, thanks to fast execution speeds, low spreads and a decent range of markets.

 The broker offers 62 currency pairs, 1,000 stocks, 25 commodities, and 28 indices with low spreads from 0.7 pips on EURUSD.

-Other brokers we like include City Index, IG Group, FXCM, FxPro, OANDA, CMC Markets and Spreadex.
+Other brokers we recommend checking out include City Index, IG Group, FXCM, FxPro, OANDA, CMC Markets and Spreadex.
+All of these performed rather well in our testing.

 Pepperstone ReviewVisit Pepperstone